-Depending on the nature and size of the project, project developers will be required to seek environmental clearances, approval of their resettlement and rehabilitation plan, consent to establish and operate, forest clearances, and wildlife clearances, amongst others.
+Depending on the nature, size and pollution index of the project, project developers will be required to seek environmental clearances, approval of their resettlement and rehabilitation plan, consent to establish and operate, forest clearances, and wildlife clearances, amongst others.
 Each state in India also has local laws relating to the welfare of labourers employed by a project company.